richstu/nano2pico/README.md

 ## Description of pico branches

 These refer to the branches obtained with `ZGamma = false`, i.e. higgsino production!

+:blue_book: Documentation of the Nano variables used as input throughout the code can be found [here](https://cms-nanoaod-integration.web.cern.ch/integration/master-102X/mc102X_doc.html).

 ####   Global
 * `run, lumiblock, event` - as expected